AP United States History

-Advanced Placement (AP) United States History (also known as AP U.S. History, APUSH (/'eɪ.pʊʃ/), or AP U.S.) is a college-level course and examination offered by College Board as part of the Advanced Placement Program.
+Advanced Placement (AP) United States History (also known as AP U.S. History, APUSH (/'eɪ.pʊʃ/), or AP U.S.) is a college-level course and examination offered to high school students through College Board as part of the Advanced Placement Program.
+This course surveys the history of The United States of America from approximately 1491 to the present day, (Note: Most exam questions cut off around the 1980s with the rise of Ronald Reagan) with the goal of helping students develop the same skills and methods used by historians.
+AP U.S. History explores eight themes throughout its curriculum, specifically: American and national identity; work, exchange, and technology; geography and the environment; migration and settlement; politics and power; America in the world; American and regional culture; and social structures.

 Course

-The AP U.S. History course is designed to provide the same level of content and instruction that students would face in a freshman-level college survey class.
+The AP U.S. History course is designed to provide the same level of content and instruction that students would face in a two semester introductory college course in U.S. history.
 It generally uses a college-level textbook as the foundation for the course and covers nine periods of U.S. history, spanning from the pre-Columbian era to the present day.
 The percentage indicates the exam weighting of each content area: